 "If you leave your game, stay safe, stay alert, and whatever you do, don't die.
 Because if you die outside your own game, you won't regenerate.
 Ever!
 Game Over."An evil video game, usually packing some paranormal baggage.
 Playing the game will cause you to go mad, suffer from horrible nightmares, and even commit suicide in an effort to make the horrors stop.
 Sometimes, they are less destructive, casting a trance over the player and causing him or her to play constantly, at the expense of their health and relationships.
 This trope is often the result of old fogies (and thrill-seeking youth) concocting myths about the dangers of new, unfamiliar technology.
-However, it's become more and more popular for New Media found footage-style horror stories.
+However, it's become more and more popular in New Media found footage-style horror stories.
 Lurking in the realm of urban legends as well as that of out-and-out fiction, the most dangerous video game occasionally finds its way into real life, in the form of outcries from concerned citizens and moral watchdogs who claim that real video games incite violence, antisocial behavior, and other ills on those who play them.
 Be that as it may, most of these theories are of the "fringe" variety.
 A Sub-Trope of Fictional Video Game (usually), The Game Plays You, My Little Panzer, and Your Mind Makes It Real.
 Usually, you must Win to Exit.
 Not to be confused with The Most Dangerous Game, or the trope named after that story, the intersection of the two is not uncommon.

 open/close all folders